Aug'24·Andrés Auchterlonie·3 MIN

-Winning intentional attention with a privacy-first, contextual approach
+Winning intentional attention with a data privacy-first, contextual approach

-Home Winning intentional attention with a privacy-first, contextual approach
+Home Winning intentional attention with a data privacy-first, contextual approach

 In the era of short attention spans, constant multitasking, and myriad distractions, global brands are battling it out for the most desirable currency: attention.
+A contextual approach provides a strategic framework to capture this attention while prioritizing data privacy.
 Attention metrics are the KPIs advertisers closely monitor today to understand campaign performance and how the audience resonates with ads.

 Attention is the most sought-after metric in the advertising world as a multitude of brands vie for the top spot and aim to capture a larger market share.
 The biggest challenge advertisers have faced is the inability to quantify campaign performance beyond mere views or clicks.